barbarer/py4e-int/_sources/15-database/15-basicModeling.rst

 http://en.wikipedia.org/wiki/Relational_model

+.. fillintheblank:: dbModel_fill1
+    :practice: T

+    Deciding how to break up your application data into tables and creating the relationships between them is called __________.

+    - :[Dd]ata [Mm]odeling: Data modeling is the act of deciding how to break up your application data into multiple tables and establishing the relationships between the tables.
+      :[Dd]ata [Mm]odel: Close!
+A data model is the design document that shows the tables and their relationships.
+      :.*: Try again.

 Let's say for our Twitter spider application, instead of just counting a person's friends, we wanted to keep a list of all of the incoming relationships so we could find a list of everyone who is following a